 Graduates who become Public Managers will be expected to maximise resources and ensure that initiatives under their guidance are successful.
 This is because the role goes beyond the daily operations, it is also about future prospects and programs to ensure sustainability in the long-term.
 It is important to note that there is a difference between Public Management and Public Administration so find out which discipline you’re most interested in before applying.

 You may be wondering what the typical topics will be for this kind of study stream.
 These could include:

 - Marketing management

 - Public policy

 Public management students would be expected to tackle subjects like addressing the challenges of digital technology for re-shaping relationships between government and the public.
 Also, they will be exposed to a fair degree of philanthropic principles and become prepared to eventually assume leadership positions in the field.

 You will also be able to apply a unique blend of academic knowledge, practical skills and a wider understanding of the challenges of the current public service context.
 Having completed a respected programme may also lead to far greater career opportunities in public service and beyond for graduates.

-If you would like to know more about studying Public Management, speak to one of our student advisors today!
+If you would like to know more about studying a Public Management course, speak to one of our student advisors today!
 MANCOSA offers a top-quality and affordable Higher Certificate in Public Management.